 “I think its very likely that ISIS will be defeated militarily and will be pushed out of the area it occupies.
 This will take time,” Bowen said.
 “It sets forth an ideology and is trying to posit a legitimacy, a legitimate way to look at Islam.
 There will always be a few angry, disposed young men and women who are looking for a home and who find some of the ideology convincing.”

-“I feel people should know what’s going on in northern Syria,” Goodman said.
+“I feel people should know what’s going on in northern Syria,” Porter said.
 “The Syrian Democratic Forces have been able to establish a successful democracy, overcoming a lot of racism and mistrust between ethnic groups and they are the most effective force fighting against ISIS.”

-“A lot of Kurdish fighters would get wounded and maybe a friend would wrap a scarf around the wound and then be thrown in the back of a two hour ride in a truck to the hospital,” Goodman said.
+“A lot of Kurdish fighters would get wounded and maybe a friend would wrap a scarf around the wound and then be thrown in the back of a two hour ride in a truck to the hospital,” Porter said.
 “A lot of people were dying that didn’t need to because they were bleeding out.”

-Goodman said he helped to organize a medical unit because basic first aid wasn’t very well known.
+Porter said he helped to organize a medical unit because basic first aid wasn’t very well known.

-“Prior to the operation, we were providing medical training to the (Kurds), and then once it began we operated at the front line to treat and transport casualties, whether they were civilian or military,” Goodman said.
+“Prior to the operation, we were providing medical training to the (Kurds), and then once it began we operated at the front line to treat and transport casualties, whether they were civilian or military,” Porter said.

-Goodman said his team’s main purpose was to treat causalities, knowing they may need to fight.
+Porter said his team’s main purpose was to treat causalities, knowing they may need to fight.

-“We did come under attack a few times,” Goodman said.
+“We did come under attack a few times,” Porter said.
 “One time, I did fire on the enemy.
 They were pot shots.
 I stood up in a window and shot at another window where there were muzzle flashes coming out of like 500 yards away.
 I’m almost sure that I didn’t hit anyone, but the point was to suppress fire.
 I shot at them and they shot at me.”

-“I have no memory of it because I couldn’t fully regain consciousness,” Goodman said.
+“I have no memory of it because I couldn’t fully regain consciousness,” Porter said.
 “I was like a person with dementia for a little while.
 The U.S. military was worried I might have a brain injury, so they sent me home.”

-Goodman now lives in Vineyard, Utah and is planning to return to school in the fall.
+Porter now lives in Vineyard, Utah and is planning to return to school in the fall.